AgileRL/AgileRL/docs/llm_finetuning/dev/vllm_sleep_handoff.rst

 **Training** (``_prepare_vllm_for_training``):

 1. ``sleep(level=1)`` — vLLM parks its base and frees the GPU.
-2. ``_memory_efficient_params`` brings the trainer base onto the GPU for the forward/backward, then parks it again.
-Off under DeepSpeed ZeRO-3, where params are already sharded.
+2. ``_offload_trainer_for_rollout`` brings the trainer base onto the GPU for the forward/backward, then parks it again.
+Off under FSDP2 sharding, where params are already sharded.

 ``torch.cuda.memory_allocated()`` does not track vLLM's allocator.
 Use